Hélène Karbanov

 Hélène Karbanov (born 29 December 2004) is a French individual rhythmic gymnast of Kazakh and Russian descent.
-She is the 2024 French National all-around champion and the 2022 bronze medalist.
 She competed at the 2024 Paris Olympics in the rhythmic individual all-around and finished in 17th place in qualification.

+On national level, she is the 2024 French all-around champion and the 2022 bronze medalist.

 Career

 Karbanov took up rhythmic gymnastics at age eight.
 She first competed in the sport in 2013 with her club Calais GRS.

 Junior

 In her first junior season, she won the silver medal in the French National all-around behind Valérie Romenski, even though she still had Russian citizenship at that point.
 In January 2018, she obtained French citizenship.
 Being able to compete internationally for France, she was selected to represent her country at the 2018 European Championships in Guadalajara.
 She finished 8th in the team competition, 29th with ball and 30th with clubs.

 In 2019 she became the French junior all-around champion, and she also won silver with ball and bronze with ribbon.
 She was selected to compete at the 2019 Junior World Rhythmic Gymnastics Championships in Moscow, Russia.
 She participated with clubs and ribbon, where she finished in 9th and 11th place respectively.
 Polina Murashko from Estonia had the same clubs score as her, but the Estonian gymnast was able to enter the final with her better execution score as the tiebreaker.